 This is the basic dataset that most users will employ when doing Level 2 or Level 3 Centiloid scaling analyses.
 It consists of all of the AD-100 and YC-0 PiB PET 50-70 min data and the corresponding MR data in both DICOM and nifti formats.

 This dataset is intended for users who are seeking to scale PiB PET data that is not 50-70 SUVr to the Centiloid scale.
 This would include dynamic PiB data (e.g., BPND) and SUVr data from a time period other than 50-70 min.
 This dataset may allow users to do this without acquiring any new PiB PET data.
 Users who seek to perform a standard Centiloid scaling analysis should use the 50-70 min dataset.

 Disclaimer: This data is intended for users already experienced in the use of dynamic PET data.
 These users should refer to the “CentiloidPETFraming.xls” file as an aid to determining the framing of each subject dataset.

-Please email here for questions or additional support regarding the Centiloid Project.
+Please email here for questions regarding the Centiloid Project.